Paul Harteck: Career

 From 1928 to 1933, Harteck was a staff scientist at the KWI für physikalische Chemie und Elektrochemie (KWIPC) (Kaiser Wilhelm Institute for Physical Chemistry and Elektrochemistry) located in Dahlem-Berlin, where he worked with Karl Friedrich Bonhoeffer on experiments on parahydrogen and orthohydrogen.
 While at the KWIPC, he completed his habilitation in 1931 at the Humboldt University of Berlin where he also supervised the dissertation of Karl-Hermann Geib who later developed the Girdler sulfide process.

 In 1933, Harteck went to do research with Ernest Rutherford at the University of Cambridge.
 During this time, Rutherford was working on accelerator-driven nuclear fusion, and Harteck was credited in the 1934 paper on the topic.

 Upon his return from England in 1934, he became an ordinarius professor and director of the physical chemistry department at the University of Hamburg.
 From 1937, he was an advisor to the Heereswaffenamt (HWA, Army Ordnance Office).
 In April 1939, along with his teaching assistant Wilhelm Groth, Harteck made contact with the Reichskriegsministerium (RKM, Reich Ministry of War) to alert them to the potential of military applications of nuclear chain reactions.
 From that year, his department as a whole did research for the HWA, with emphasis on uranium isotope separation.
 From 1940, with Hans Suess, his focus was on the use of heavy water as a neutron moderator.
 In 1941, his department constructed a conversion unit for, then I.G.
 Farben controlled, Norsk Hydro in German-occupied Norway for the catalytic production of heavy water.
 The Norwegians were forced to install the plant at their own cost, as their contribution to German war effort.
 In 1942, with the help of Werner Heisenberg, Harteck circumvented an appointment in Russia.
 In February 1943, Harteck and his colleague Johannes Jensen suggested a new type of centrifugal isotope separation, which was adopted by the Anschütz Company.
 Under his supervision Wilhelm Groth conducted the last enrichment experiments with the ultracentrifuge in Celle, a small town 120 km south of Hamburg.
 In late spring 1945, Harteck was arrested by the allied British and American Armed Forces and incarcerated at Farm Hall for six months under Operation Epsilon.
 In 1946, upon his return from incarceration, he became director of the chemistry department at the University, a position he held until 1950.

-In 1951, Harteck became a resident professor at the Rensselaer Polytechnic Institute in Troy, New York, where he taught until 1968.
+In 1951, Harteck emigrated to the United States to become the Distinguished Research Professor of Physical Chemistry at the Rensselaer Polytechnic Institute in Troy, New York.

 In 1937, 1952 and 1972, he was nominated for the Nobel Prize in Chemistry.

+At the Rensselaer Polytechnic Institute he provided leadership in chemical kinetics, and especially in atom and radiation chemistry.
+He continued research in nitrogen reactions and the fixation of nitrogen and the new field of research in the investigation of the chemistry and photochemistry of the upper atmosphere, including planetary atmospheres.
+He retired from Rensselaer in 1982 and died at his home in Santa Barbara, California in 1985.